TheCoolBlackCat/Query-String-Handler/README.md

 # Query-String-Handler
-A simple snippet to deal convert a query string to an easy to use object
+A simple snippet to convert a query string to an easy to use object

 Go to: [About](#about) | [Setup](#setup) | [Usage](#usage) | [Reference](#reference)